What is Entrepreneurship?

 Students considering business graduate programs may want to consider an Entrepreneurship Master’s Degree program.
 Entrepreneurial studies is ranked as the 101st most-popular degree program in the US.
 By the time they graduate, students will be ready to start and run their own businesses and to help facilitate the development of new business ventures in their communities.
 During these degree programs, students should also have the opportunity to explore their own businesses and community enhancement projects.
 Some business schools provide incubation programs that are meant to help students prepare to launch their new business while they complete their degrees.

-An in-person or online Master of Business Administration (MBA) can also help students gain the skills (quantitative and qualitative) they need to succeed in today’s and tomorrow’s business world, whether or not they choose to go into business for themselves.
+An in-person or online Master of Business Administration (MBA) in Entrepreneurship can also help students gain the skills (quantitative and qualitative) they need to succeed in today’s and tomorrow’s business world, whether or not they choose to go into business for themselves.
 However, some programs to offer concentrations in entrepreneurship that can provide a deeper understanding of business and ways in which those looking to start a business can raise capital.
 Skills emphasized by these degree programs may include case analysis, managerial skills, leadership, team building, and ethics.

 Some Nebraskan universities may offer a PhD in Business, though you may have to look outside the state for a concentration or specialization in management or entrepreneurship.
 These programs focus on independent inquiry and competent research methodology.
 By the time students complete one of these programs, they will be able to offer knowledge which is vital for practice and research.
 They will also be considered experts in the field of business and likely in whatever industry they chose to focus on throughout their career.